Costards2/IFBA_Logica_de_Programacao/README.md

 # IFBA-L-gica-de-Programa-o
-Codes that I managed to do while studying ADS at IFBA.
+Codes that I did while studying ADS at IFBA.